 Though ring lights are used on human portraits most often, they’ve began rising in popularity for animal photography.
 There are two key ways you can set up ring lights:

 Place the ring light directly in front of your subject and shoot through the light’s center.
 The subject’s head should be nicely centered with the empty space in the middle of the ring light.

 How the eyes show the catch light will depend on the distance of the ring light from the eyes.
 Do keep in mind that ring lights are very bright and can be harsh and uncomfortable for some animals, so ensure that their comfort is top priority.

 A very fun arrangement is placing the ring light behind the subject.
 This creates a wonderful halo or ethereal effect when done properly.
 Although this does work best on long furred animals that are of a decent size, experiment on all kinds!

-Essentially, you want the animal’s head to be centred with the empty space of the ring light, much like in the front lighting arrangement.
+Essentially, you want the animal’s head to be centered with the empty space of the ring light, much like in the front lighting arrangement.

 The benefit of this set up is that you don’t have to worry about the sensitivity of the pet’s eyes.
 However, some LEDs can run a temperature so do ensure the light isn’t set up too close to your furry friend.